mdn/content/files/en-us/web/http/headers/cache-control/index.md

 ### Caching static assets with “cache busting”

-When you build static assets with versioning / hashing mechanisms, adding a version/hash to the filename or query string is a good way to manage caching.
+When you build static assets with versioning/hashing mechanisms, adding a version/hash to the filename or query string is a good way to manage caching.

 For example: